Top 3 CD Player Recommendations

-This is a bestseller on Amazon probably due to its shockproof protection.
+This is a bestseller on Amazon, probably due to its shockproof protection.
 This is a useful feature for seniors who may drop the player.
 This feature reduces damage to the player and the disc if this happens.

-In addition, it has a readable large LCD screen, simple standard controls, 5 sound effects, and 4 playback modes.
+In addition, it has a readable large LCD screen, simple standard controls, five sound effects, and four playback modes.
 It even comes in several color choices for all the personalization you’d need.

-It supports most audio formats including CD, CD – R, RW, MP3 and WMA audio files.
-WIth 45 second anti-skip protection, you won’t have to worry about your music being interrupted either.
+It supports most audio formats, including CD, CD – R, RW, MP3, and WMA audio files.
+With 45-second anti-skip protection, you won’t have to worry about your music being interrupted either.
 AC/DC power cords are included.

-I wanted to give you another, lower priced option and found this one for you.
-Most of the cheaper CD players have small buttons or bad reviews but this one is a good compromise.
+I wanted to give you another lower-priced option and found this one for you.
+Most of the cheaper CD players have small buttons or bad reviews, but this one is a good compromise.

-The buttons aren’t as large as I would like but they are tactile and have a nice crunch to them.
-They standout well against the gray background too.
+The buttons aren’t as large as I would like, but they are tactile and have a nice crunch to them.
+They stand out well against the gray background too.
 Unless the user has serious vision problems, they should be able to see the buttons ok.

-This player also has 40 second anti-skip protection for seniors who exercise or like to take walks.
-Seniors will also love the large, easy to see LCD display.
+This player also has 40-second anti-skip protection for seniors who exercise or like to take walks.
+Seniors will also love the large, easy-to-see LCD display.
 This screen shows a low battery indicator, volume control, and what’s playing at just a glance.

 It does need 2 AA batteries (not included) for music on the go.
 And, if you want to plug it up at home or in the car, you will need to buy a separate AC/DC adapter for it.

 If you think you or the senior in your life would rather have a speaker system that plays back CDs, here are some of the best.
-They all have nice large, easy to use button controls and great sound quality.
+They all have nice large, easy-to-use button controls and great sound quality.

-Finally, this dual-capability radio, alarm clock and CD player is a versatile little device.
+Finally, this dual-capability radio, alarm clock, and CD player is a versatile little device.
 This model gives seniors many different options for listening to music.